zvyn/typing-meetup-slides/slides/008_lessons.md

 1. Start with annotating your APIs:
    Libraries used in a lot of modules and network API output
 2. Use `Protocols` instead of requiering complex objects in reusable code
-3. When pydantics `BaseModel` the feasable consider `TypedDict` for your JSON APIs
+3. When pydantics `BaseModel` is not feasable consider `TypedDict` for your JSON APIs

 Lessons Learned